Equidimensional Isometric Extensions: Obstructions

 \section{Obstructions}

-We will first show that curvature is an obstruction against merely differentiable (not necessarily $C^1$) isometric immersions in the equidimenisonal case which leads to the choice of the Lipschitz-regularity in \eqref{dissproblemrelaxed}. \begin{theorem} An $n$-dimensional Riemannian manifold $(M^n,g)$ can be locally isometrically embedded by a differentiable map into $(\R^n,g_0)$ if and only if $g$ is flat and in this case, the map is in fact of class $C^\infty$.\end{theorem}
+We will first show that curvature is an obstruction against merely differentiable (not necessarily $C^1$) isometric immersions in the equidimensional case which leads to the choice of the Lipschitz regularity in \eqref{dissproblemrelaxed}. \begin{theorem} An $n$-dimensional Riemannian manifold $(M^n,g)$ can be locally isometrically embedded by a differentiable map into $(\R^n,g_0)$ if and only if $g$ is flat and in this case, the map is in fact of class $C^\infty$.\end{theorem}

-\begin{proof} The if part of the statement is a classical Theorem in differential geometry (see for example Theorem 3.1 in \cite{taylor}).
-A local isometric immersion $f$ is locally a distance preserving homeomorphism by the differentiable Local Inversion Theorem (see \cite{saintraymond}) and the condition $f^*g_0=g$.
-Such a map must be a local $C^\infty$-isometric diffeomorphism by Theorem 2.1 in \cite{taylor} since $g$ is smooth by assumption.
+\begin{proof} The if part of the statement is a classical theorem in differential geometry (see for example \cite[Theorem 3.1]{taylor}).
+A local isometric immersion $f$ is locally a distance preserving homeomorphism by the differentiable local inversion theorem (see \cite{saintraymond}) and the condition $f^*g_0=g$.
+Such a map must be a local $C^\infty$-isometric diffeomorphism by \cite[Theorem 2.1]{taylor} since $g$ is smooth by assumption.
 Hence the statement is a simple consequence of the classical fact that the Riemannian curvature tensor is preserved under $C^\infty$-isometries.\end{proof}